Jaytheway/JPLSpatial/README.md

 		- **PanningService.h** - VBAP/MDAP Panning, Virtual Sources
 		- **DirectPathService.h** - Distance and Angle based Attenuation
 		- ..others.
-- *"Low level" features and utilities that can be used on their own dependency-free:*
+- *"Low level" features and utilities that can be used on their own:*
 	- **ChannelMap.h**
 	- **VBAP.h**
 	- **DistanceAttenuation.h**